Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration: Smoothed Bellman Equation

 \section{Smoothed Bellman Equation}

+Bellman equation identifies the necessary and sufficient conditions of optimal values based on Bellman's principle of optimality.
+The nonsmooth nature of the max operator makes the Bellman equation tricky to solve.
+Nesterov originally proposes the idea of smoothing the nonsmooth function in optimization \cite{nesterov2005smooth}, making use of Legendre--Fenchel transform (i.e., the convex conjugate) \cite{boyd2004convex}.
+Following Nesterov's method, smoothed max operator can be obtained by adding a strongly convex function into the formulation of max operator.
+On the other hand, in the RL community, researchers have proposed various algorithms by adding different regularizers into Bellman equation (see Introduction for detailed enumeration).
+Geist et al. \cite{geist2019theory} identify the connections between regularization and Nesterov's smoothed max operator and propose the framework of regularized MDPs, showing regularization in RL is essentially a smoothing technique applied on the max operator inside Bellman equation.

-In this section, we prove some important properties of smoothed Bellman equation, which is crucial for establishing the connections between regularized PI and NR method.
+Despite the discovery that regularization is a smoothing technique and induces the smoothed Bellman equation, the connections between the iterative algorithms and the equation-solving techniques remain unclear.
+This paper shows for the first time that RPI is strictly equivalent to the standard NR method applied to smoothed Bellman equation.
+In this section, we prove some important properties of smoothed Bellman equation, which is crucial for establishing the connections between RPI and NR method.
 We begin with defining smoothed max operator and stating its properties.

-\begin{definition}[smoothed max operator \cite{nesterov2005smooth}, \cite{mensch2018differentiable}] Given $x\in \mathbb{R} ^n $ and a strongly convex function $\Omega: \mathbb{R} ^n \rightarrow \mathbb{R}$, the smoothed max operator induced by $\Omega$ is defined as:
+\begin{definition}[smoothed max operator \cite{nesterov2005smooth}, \cite{mensch2018differentiable}] Given $x\in \mathbb{R} ^m $ and a strongly convex function $\Omega: \mathbb{R} ^m \rightarrow \mathbb{R}$, the smoothed max operator induced by $\Omega$ is defined as: